‘The Challenge: Final Reckoning’ Stars Gear Up For Premiere

 The Challenge is finally returning this week to the delight of fans and stars of the show alike.
 Final Reckoning is the last in a trilogy of seasons all about bitter feuds between the cast members.
-The new season will follow XXX: Dirty 30 and Vendettas theme of rivalries, but Final Reckoning will not be the end of The Challenge altogether as fans previously thought.
+The new season will follow XXX: Dirty 30 and Vendettas theme of rivalries, but Final Reckoning will not be the end of The Challenge altogether, as fans previously thought.

 To rev up for the premiere this week, cast members of Final Reckoning have taken to Twitter to promote the new season and to get loyal Challenge fans amped for the upcoming shenanigans.
 Longtime Challenge veteran Zach Nichols joked on Twitter today about his “trash” partner and encouraged his followers to watch the show this Tuesday.